 8. Elephant Outline Tattoo

-One of the most popular forms of elephant tattoos is an outline design.
+One of the most popular forms of elephant tattoos is an outline tattoo design.
 Minimalist and modern, these tattoos are also very fast to apply as they don’t require shading.
 Elephant outline tattoos look fantastic, whether large or small, so they suit a variety of placements.
 You could have the design inked on your back, forearm, or even ankle.

 9. Elephant Tattoo with Flowers

-Far from being too feminine, meaningful floral tattoos such as the rose and cherry blossom have been popular with men for centuries.
+Far from being too feminine, meaningful flower tattoos such as the rose tattoo and cherry blossom tattoo have been popular with men for centuries.
 That is because these flowers not only look fantastic in tattoo form – and are equally striking in black or color ink – but also represent concepts like life, death, and love.
 To give your elephant tattoo an even deeper meaning, pair it with a bloom like a lotus – which represents spirituality – or almond-flower, which symbolizes new beginnings.

 10. Indian Elephant Tattoo